 The PM Benchmark Book Banding System supports us in supporting children and their teachers, to select appropriate books

-Building on the work of our partner pre-schools, our reception class follow the statutory Early Years Foundation Stage curriculum.
+Building on the work of our partner pre-schools, our EYFS pupils follow the statutory Early Years Foundation Stage curriculum.
 Children learn through a range of adult-led and child-initiated activities both indoors and outdoors.

-The curriculum is based around the following 6 areas:
+The curriculum is based around the following areas of learning: